kiryk/akeros/README.md

 Routines should not change any of the values not mentioned in their side effect, but they're never expected to save any of the flag bits.
 They quite often set carry flag to communicate an error or a positive effect of a logical test (like in `string_char_isdigit`).
 The zero flag is often modified by routines testing some structures for equality.

 Local variables can only be kept in registers and stack allocated areas.
-Keeping variable values under labels pointing to a reserved hard-coded space is not accepted, but the exceptions are:
+Keeping variable values in a reserved hard-coded space is not accepted, but the exceptions are:

 1. Main kernel routine
 2. External (especially small) programs